-- Click on Add a new listing to create an entry
+- Click on Add new listing to create an entry

-- Or, click on edit next to the listing you'd like to edit
+- Click on edit next to the listing you want to change

-- If this is your first entry, you'll now be taken to a payment screen where you can pay your directory subscription
+If this is your first entry, you'll be taken to a payment screen where you can pay your directory subscription.

 We’ll email you as soon as we’ve approved and published your listing.
 We aim to do this within two working days.

 To ensure that you and your prospective clients get the most from this directory, please follow the guidance below when creating your listings.

 - wording should be aligned to the BACP Ethical Framework